ArsLucidum/machine-learning-math-notes/numpy.md

 - `np.dot(x,y)` works with numpy arrays and regular lists
 - the equivalent form `x @ y` works only with numpy arrays
-- both versions are far more performant than a regular loop.
+- both versions are far more performant than a regular loop

+#### matrix multiplication

+- `np.matmul(A, B)` will multiply the two matrices
+- `A @ B` also works as an alternative nomenclature
+- for dimensions that aren't compatible with multiplication, a ValueError will be raised
+- an exception is vector multiplication - when done with `.matmul`, it will work (meaning that the second vector will be automatically transposed)